policratus/pupyl/CONTRIBUTING.md

-# 🧿 Contribuinting to pupyl
+# 🧿 Contributing to pupyl

 We are truly glad that you want to contribute.
 After all, it is a community effort.